-Lunch is by far the worst meal of the day.
-A bold claim to some.
-But for us it’s often a sad salad between meetings, a soggy sambo or something rushed and boring.
-It can be, well, a bit drab.
-So in a bid to change our minds on the contentious issue of the midday meal, we decided to hunt down the best places for lunch in Sydney.
+Lunch doesn’t have to be the most boring of the meal.
+For some, lunch conjures up images of a sad salad between meetings, a soggy sambo or something rushed and bland.
+So in a bid to change our minds on the contentious issue of the midday meal, we decided to hunt down where to experience the best lunch in Sydney.
 The result?
-Well, let’s just say we’re now lunch converts here at Quisine!
+Well, let’s just say we’re now long lunch converts.
+Don’t tell our boss.

 One of the most picturesque cities in the world, Sydney is well-versed in the art of the long lunch.
 It’s all about indulging in fresh, creative dishes with your best mates and a spectacular view of Bondi, Sydney Harbour or any of the spectacular beaches, reserves and cliffs.
 And midday wine, obviously.

-The best places for lunch in Sydney are extensive to say the least.
-We actually had quite a tricky time narrowing this list down to just six restaurants.
+Sydney’s great lunch spots are extensive to say the least.
+We actually had quite a tricky time narrowing this list down to just ten restaurants.
 But here we are.
 The selection is varied but each place has an excellent vibe, food and drink offering and location.
-Recipe for lunchtime success?
-We think so!

 Shuk just gets us.
 Offering Instagrammable food, delicious drinks and a relaxed vibe, each Shuk venue makes for the perfect long lunch any day of the week.
 Specialising in Israeli and Mediterranean-inspired cuisine, the dishes are fresh, flavourful and creative.
 With branches in Bondi, Elizabeth Bay and Chatswood, you can get your Shuk fix anywhere, anytime (within opening hours).
 For lunch, you can choose from the all-day and lunch sections of the menu which feature dishes like green shakshuka, beef kofta with salatim and pan-roasted barramundi.
 Cocktails and wine are also most definitely available.